I'm an enterprise

 Healium XRXR which in our shop is short for ‘extended realities’ but coincidentally it’s also the opposite of RX…is a portable, digital chill pill.
 Thousands of people around the world are using our VR and AR apps to ease feelings associated with anxiety and help them sleep.

-Healium kits combine augmented and virtual reality, neurofeedback, biofeedback, and simple, easy to remember stories to quickly shift feeling states.
+Healium kits combine virtual reality, neurofeedback, biofeedback, and simple, easy to remember stories to quickly shift feeling states.
 It’s not a treatment for panic attacks or a replacement for psychotropic medication but published studies show Healium can significantly reduce moderate anxiety and increase feelings of positivity in as little as four minutes.
 It’s like a fire extinguisher for acute stress that’s completely drugless.

 A video thumbnail showing a gorgeous waterfall against broad daylight.